 You can pay via Wise, PayPal, credit/debit card (+bank processing fee) or by direct bank transfer.

 Email firstname.lastname@example.org or use the contact form.
-One of our Account Managers will be in touch to help you get started.
+An Account Manager will be in touch to help you get started.

 Google says “Write well and often.“